BlkInData/blkindata.github.io/content/authors/amanda-obidike/_index.md

 user_groups:
 - Organizers
 ---
-> I’m Black in Data because
+> I’m Black in Data because is a young and vibrant community of Black leaders who are doing well to change the cultural narrative and misrepresentation of Black lives.
+I am passionate in using data to create a more equitable and inclusive world.
+I hope to use data and technology to influence our lives and promote accountability.

 Pronouns: she/her